Albion Hill Conservation Area – May 2015

 I’d say the only issue we had with this park was the set up at the dumping station just outside Deer Run.
 I’m not sure if there are other dumping stations, but be advised if you use this one, it is surrounded by steel posts and on the wrong side of the campground road.
 The steel posts mean you can’t get overly close, so make sure you have a decent length of black water sewer hose.
 It was an awkward set up, but we got the tanks emptied.

 The only other bit of advice would be if you’re coming from South of Albion Hills, don’t come up Hwy#50 through Bolton.
 Take Airport Road instead and cut across at Old Church Road.
 You’ll miss the north bound ride through Bolton and all the traffic and many lights.
 Besides, it’s a nice ride through the country!

-Here are some links to the park and reservation site:
+Here are some links to more photos, the park and reservation site: